May 14, 2023

 - Clean Architecture - Modular, layered systems with clear boundaries

-- The 12-Factor App - Best practices for cloud-native, maintainable applications
+- The 12-Factor App - Practices for cloud-native, maintainable applications

 Key Takeaways